QIN2DIM/singbox-muggle/README.md

 Edit the configuration in the way you like.

-Replace the following **inbounds** placeholders: `obfs`, `domain`.
+Replace the following **inbounds** placeholders: `auth_str`, `domain`.
 If you don't know what the other configurations mean at the moment, then just replace the domain without changing the other configurations.

 The `domain` must be real and valid and have resolved to the server's IPv4 (**without CDN**).